The internet was often dismissed as a “passing fad” in its early days.

 Casinos have been around for longer than many would expect it.
 The first organized gambling venue – Il Ridotto in Venice’s Palazzo Dandolo – was opened in 1638 by the Venetian government, and handled gambling in the city-state for more than 130 years.
 Since then, organized gambling was in and out of Europe, navigating between regulation and prohibitions, until it found its most famous home in Las Vegas in 1931.

 The advent of the internet has brought serious change to the world of gambling as well.
 The first online casinos were launched in the mid-1990s thanks to two brothers from Dublin who decided that their brand new, secure online payment solution will be put to best use in the world of gambling.
+By the way, check out gclub.

 The online gambling market was largely unregulated in the late 1990s and early 2000s, which led to the emergence of many bad apples but also legitimate venues like the JackpotCity online casino.
 Over the years, the regulations have caught up with the industry, the bad apples were dropped out, and the online gambling ecosystem has become a well-regulated business present in most countries across Europe.